CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Shrine GO Battles: Giant Ooze (1000 words for 0-1)
     - ShrinePoly Battles: Poly Aracnu (600 words for 1-2)
   - WATER: Riza Battle: Velts: Dust (2000 words for 2-4)
+  - DUST:
-  - DUST: DFO Battle: Caretaker (1200 words for 1)
+    - DFO Battle: Caretaker (1200 words for 1)
+    - PG Battle: Leopar (800 words for 1-2)
 - **Sell price:** 4 Coins (Don't sell; there is always a use lurking somewhere.
 As long as quests exists, there is always a use.)
 - **Used for:**
   - FOREST